 A few different growth chart patterns might signal a health problem, such as:

-- When a child's weight or height percentile changes from a certain pattern it's been following.
-For example: If height and weight consistently are on the 60th percentile line until a child is 5 years old, then the height has dropped to the 30th percentile at age 6, that might indicate that there's a growth problem because the child is not following his or her previous growth pattern.
-Many kids may show changes in growth percentiles at certain points in development, when it's normal for growth rates to vary more from child to child.
+- When a child's weight or height percentile changes from a pattern it's been following.
+For example: If height and weight have both been on the 60th percentile line until a child is 5 years old, and then the height drops to the 30th percentile at age 6, that might suggest a growth problem because the child is not following his or her usual growth pattern.
+But changing percentiles doesn't always mean there's a problem.
+Many kids may show changes in growth percentiles at some points in development, when it's normal for growth rates to vary more from child to child.
 This is particularly common during infancy and puberty.

 - When kids don't get taller at the same rate at which they're gaining weight.
-Let's say a boy's height is in the 40th percentile and his weight is in the 85th percentile.
-(So he's taller than 40% of kids his age, but weighs more than 85% of kids his age.)
+For example: If a boy's height is in the 40th percentile and his weight is in the 85th percentile, this means he's taller than 40% of kids his age, but weighs more than 85% of kids his age.
 That might be a problem.
-On the other hand, if he's in the 85th percentile for height and weight and follows that pattern consistently over time, that usually means that he's a normal child who's just larger than average.
+On the other hand, if he's in the 85th percentile for both height and weight and follows that pattern over time, that usually means that he's a healthy child who's just larger than average.